 One strategy to accomplish this is translating extension by extension.
-This means, going to your translatewiki.net language statistics: here’s an example with Albanian, but choose your own.
+This means, going to your translatewiki.net language statistics: here’s an example with Albanian, but choose your own language.
 Click “expand” on MediaWiki, then again “expand” on “MediaWiki Extensions”, then on “Extensions used by Wikimedia” and finally, on “Extensions used by Wikimedia – Main”.
 Similarly to what I described above, find the smaller extensions first and translate them.
 Once you’re done with all the Main extensions, do all the extensions used by Wikimedia.
 (Going to all extensions, beyond Extensions used by Wikimedia, helps users of these extensions, but doesn’t help Wikipedia very much.)
 This strategy can work well if you have several people translating to your language, because it’s easy to divide work by topic.

 For example, here’s an excerpt from the statistics for today:

 Let’s say that you are translating to Malay.
 You only need to translate eight messages to go up a notch (901 – 894 + 1).
 Then six messages more to go up another notch (894 – 888).
 And so on.

 Once you’re done, you will have translated over 3,400 messages, but it’s much easier to do it in small steps.

 Once you get to 100% in the main extensions, do the same with all the Extensions Used by Wikimedia.
 It’s over 10,000 messages, but the same strategies work.

 Never assume that the English message is perfect.
 Never.
 Do what you can to improve the English messages.